 - Basic – includes Cloudflare Universal SSL certificate pack.

-- Business – enables feature to upload any SSL certificates.
+- Business – enables the feature to upload any SSL certificates.

-You can order dedicated certificate with custom hostnames.
+You can order a dedicated certificate with custom hostnames.

 Always Use HTTPS

 Redirect all requests with scheme HTTP to HTTPS.
 This applies to all HTTP requests to the zone.
-Strongly suggesting to turn this feature on to force clients to use secure connection.
+Strongly suggested to turn this feature on to force clients to use a secure connection.